Brlaney/words/md/words/surgeons.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}the chief medical officer of a branch of the armed services or of a public health service
+- **:** the chief medical officer of a branch of the armed services or of a public health service

 ## Short Definitions:
 - the chief medical officer of a branch of the armed services or of a public health service